 Throughout these proceedings, numerous commenters have branded the mass of amendments to the City's general plan for Venice, the certified Land Use Plan of the Venice Coastal Program, and the Venice Coastal Specific Plan as a wildly inappropriate spot zoning.
 It is a spot zoning.
-One need only look at the maps Mr. Bonin seeks to substitute to see a planning boundary is drawn around the exterior lines of this single Project site and massive replanning and rezoning is undertaken to allow that which the City's fundamental planning documents do not allow.
+One need only look at the maps Mr. Bonin seeks to substitute to see a planning boundary is drawn around the exterior lines of this single Project site, given the undescriptive name "Subarea A," and massive replanning, and rezoning is undertaken to allow that which the City's fundamental planning documents do not allow.